by David Walters

 The Irish Repertory Theatre is mounting all three of O’Casey’s Dublin plays, The Shadow of a Gunman (1923), Juno and the Paycock (1924), and The Plough and the Stars (1926), throughout the spring, and once all opened will run them in rep through May 25.
 Besides the mainstage shows, there will be readings of all of O’Casey’s plays (free admission), symposiums, lectures, screenings and other events highlighting and focusing on his body of work.

-When you go, be sure to take a look at the historical context and glossary in the playbill to give further context to the play.
+When you go, be sure to take a look at the historical context and glossary in the playbill to give further meaning to the play.

 I’m looking forward to the rest of the Dublin plays.
 They are a true gift the Irish Rep is giving to us all.
 As a theatre lover, I urge you to partake of their excellent work and offerings.